Tight Bounds for Restricted Grid Scheduling: Properties of Optimal Packings for Restricted Grid Scheduling

 \section{Properties of Optimal Packings for Restricted Grid Scheduling}

-We say that a bin used in a packing is {\em bad} if it contains at least one item of size $S$, it has empty space at least $L-S$, and it occurs while items of size $L$ remain.
+From now on, we assume that there are no bins of size less than $S$.
+Intuitively, it seems bad to place an item of size $S$ in a bin if the algorithm could have placed an item of size $L$ there instead.
+We say that a bin used in a packing is {\em bad} if it contains at least one item of size $S$, it has empty space at least $L-S$, and some later bin contains an item of size $L$.
 Note that a bin containing an item of size $L$ and an item of size $S$ has empty space at most $M-L-S = L-S-1$, so it is not bad.

-\begin{lemma} For any set of items and any sequence of bins, there exists an optimal thrifty packing that contains no bad bin. \end{lemma}
+\begin{lemma} For any finite set of items and any sequence of bins, there exists an optimal packing that contains no bad bin. \end{lemma}